Parenting sucks sometimes. If you’re lucky, your kids take it easy on you. If you’re really lucky, they make you look like great parents.

 They think, “The cards are starting to turn in my favor.”
 No, they aren’t.

-If I was down $200 and was entranced by the cognitive distortions I’ll share in this book, I might be more inclined to overestimate the potential of a poor opening hand.
+If I was down $200 and was entranced by the cognitive distortions I’ll share in my upcoming book, I might be more inclined to overestimate the potential of a poor opening hand.
 I would invest hope that these cards, no matter how bad, could get me back out of the red.

 Time out.
 Let’s pause this scene.
 You have been here.
 You feel desperate for … something.
 The odds are not in your favor.
 You pray.
 You make promises to yourself.
 And you start to envision how this will work out.
 This time will be different.